 Essays/Articles and Scriptural Studies

-For this week's meditation on the Collects of the Roman Missal, we consider the Collect for the Feast of the Assumption of the Blessed Virgin Mary (August 15).
-This Collect is identical in both forms of the Mass (MR 1962 and MR 1970).
-Below is the official ICEL translation of this Collect in the third typical edition of the Roman Missal (2010):
+For this week's meditation on the Collects of the Roman Missal, we consider the Collect for the feast of St. Frances Xavier Cabrini (“Mother Cabrini”) in the MR’70.
+The following is the ICEL translation of this prayer as found in the third typical edition of the Roman Missal (2010):

 |Mr. David Allen, M.T.S., is the lay Pastoral Associate for our parish of Mary Immaculate of Lourdes.